PhantomGamers/StarsandUIARFix/README.md

 ## Configuration

 After launching the game with the mod installed, edit `BepInEx\config\StarsandUIARFix.cfg` with your text editor of choice.
 Change UseScaleFactor to False to switch to UI stretching mode instead of UI scaling mode.

+With UseScaleFactor true and UseResolutionScaleFactor false you can specify a custom scale factor in the ScaleFactor config entry.

 ## Support

 For support, or to discuss and discover other mods for Starsand, check out the [Starsand Modding Discord](https://discord.gg/ZYVpC6uyY7)

 ## Changelog

+1.0.2:

+- Added option to automatically calculate ideal scale factor, enabled by default.

 1.0.1: